MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg" alt-text="A diagram that shows how Microsoft Defender XDR stops a threat chain." lightbox="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg":::

-Defender for Identity detects anomalous behavior like impossible-travel, credential access, and unusual download, file share, or mail forwarding activity and displays these behaviors in the Defender for Identity portal.
-Defender for Identity also helps prevent lateral movement by hackers and exfiltration of sensitive data.
+Defender for Identity gathers signals from AD DS domain controllers and servers running AD FS and AD CS.
+It uses these signals to protect your hybrid identity environment, including protecting against hackers that use compromised accounts to move laterally across workstations in the on-premises environment.

 Microsoft Defender XDR correlates the signals from all the Microsoft Defender components to provide the full attack story.

 ## Defender for Identity architecture

 Microsoft Defender for Identity is fully integrated with Microsoft Defender XDR and leverages signals from on-premises Active Directory identities to help you better identify, detect, and investigate advanced threats directed at your organization.

-Deploy Microsoft Defender for Identity to help your SecOp teams deliver a modern identity threat detection and response (ITDR) solution across hybrid environments, including:
+Deploy Microsoft Defender for Identity to help your Security Operations (SecOp) teams deliver a modern identity threat detection and response (ITDR) solution across hybrid environments, including:

 - Prevent breaches, using proactive identity security posture assessments
 - Detect threats, using real-time analytics and data intelligence